What’s the number one cause of the breakup of immigrant families when the immigrant parent is a permanent resident?

 Ironically, a recent study by the Pew Research Center found that of green card holders who become U.S. citizens, the numerically largest immigrant group, immigrants from Mexico, had the lowest rate of applying for naturalization.
 A mere 42% apply for naturalized citizenship.

 The study found that lawful immigrant residents from the Middle East are the most likely set of green card holders to become U.S. citizens, with 83% applying for naturalizing.

 In second, legal permanent residents from Africa seek U.S. citizenship at a 74% rate.

 Even immigrants from other Spanish-speaking countries in South and Central America participate at a higher rate than their language brethren.
 They apply at a 64% rate.

-I admit, despite practicing citizenship and naturalization law for over two decades, the findings surprised me.
+I admit, despite providing citizenship and naturalization services for over two decades, the findings surprised me.